 Homeowners looking for assistance with utility bills, property taxes, and other housing costs may be eligible for financial assistance up to $10,000 through the Utility Assistance Plus component.
 Local Community Action Agencies (CAA) are administering the Utility Assistance Plus program on behalf of OHFA.

 Payments from Save the Dream Ohio will be made directly to the homeowners' mortgage servicer, utility company, taxing authority, insurance company, or homeowner association for application directly to the homeowner’s account.
 There are no fees associated with Save the Dream Ohio.
-The program runs through September 30, 2025.
+The program runs through September 30, 2025, or until funds run out.

 Ohio homeowners should visit savethedream.ohiohome.org or call 888-404-4674 to learn more about the program.